Smart-Space/QuickUp/docs/_pages/document-en.md

 Set the threshold for fuzzy search. **Noted that** user should press the Enter key if making the change directly in the input box.

+### Maximum number of matching results

+Set the maximum number of matching results.
+0 is unlimited.
+Currently, it can be set from 0 to 10. **Noted that** user should press the Enter key if making the change directly in the input box.

 ### Making QuickUp topmost

 It is a function like its name.